 Instead we suggest that developers should test what is interesting.
 This is intentionally subjective, assuring that human judgement is always a part of TDD and microtesting.
 This may seem like a subtle difference at first, but simple and interesting are not necessarily opposites.
 An object mapper can be simple, but if it’s primary responsibility is to map fields from one object to another, I would contend that the mapping is interesting and should be developed by test-driving.

 Skilled TDD practitioners create isolated, object-level microtests.
-The resulting microtest suite contains many tiny tests that run extremely fast (less than 10ms) and execute and test a very small path in the code.
-These tests are favored over larger and more complicated unit tests that lack isolation.
+The resulting microtest suite contains many tiny tests that run extremely fast (60ms or less) and execute and test a very small path in the code.
+These tests are favored over larger and more complicated tests that lack isolation.
 TAD unit testing often results in extraneous tests and tests that are difficult to understand.

 Testing simple code in small tests provides error localization.
 I’ve seen plenty of bugs in simple objects.
 The tests, while not a silver bullet, give developers an opportunity to ensure that the objects they are building are operating as expected.
 When a test fails, the line of code containing the problem can be identified very quickly given the small surface area of the tested code.